-The Administrator determines the exercise and vesting schedule and other terms and conditions of awards, subject to certain minimum vesting restrictions for employee options, SARs, restricted stock awards, and restricted stock units.
-Awards granted to an employee under the Restated 2013 Plan shall be subject to a minimum vesting period of three years (which may include installment vesting within such three-year period as determined by the Administrator) or one year if the vesting is based on performance criteria other than continued service; provided, however, that (i) the Administrator may provide for acceleration of vesting of all or a portion of an award in the event of a participant's death, disability, or retirement, or upon the occurrence of a change of control of the company; (ii) the Administrator may provide for the grant of an award without a minimum vesting period or may accelerate the vesting of all or a portion of an award for any reason, but only with respect to awards for no more than an aggregate of 10% of the total number of shares of common stock authorized for issuance under the Restated 2013 Plan, upon such terms and conditions as the Administrator shall determine; (iii) the Administrator also may provide for the grant of awards that have different vesting terms in the case of awards that are substituted for other equity awards in connection with mergers, consolidations or other similar transactions, awards that are granted as an inducement to become our employee, or to replace forfeited awards from a former employer, or awards that are granted in exchange for foregone cash compensation; and (iv) the Administrator may grant other stock-based awards under the Restated 2013 Plan without minimum vesting requirements.
+The Administrator determines the exercise and vesting schedule and other terms and conditions of awards, subject to certain minimum vesting restrictions for employee awards.
+Awards granted to an employee under the Second Amended 2013 Plan shall be subject to a minimum vesting period of three years (which may include installment vesting within such three-year period as determined by the Administrator) or one year if the vesting is based on performance criteria other than solely continued service; provided, however, that (i) the Administrator may provide for acceleration of vesting of all or a portion of an award in the event of a participant's death, disability, or retirement, or, as set forth in the Second Amended 2013 Plan, upon the occurrence of a change of control of the company; (ii) the Administrator may provide for the grant of an award without a minimum vesting period or may accelerate the vesting of all or a portion of an awards for no more than an aggregate of 10% of the total number of shares of common stock authorized for issuance under the Second Amended 2013 Plan, upon such terms and conditions as the Administrator shall determine; (iii) the Administrator also may provide for the grant of an award without a minimum vesting period or may accelerate the vesting of all or a portion of an award for any reason, but only with respect to awards for no more than an aggregate of 10% of the total number of shares of common stock authorized for issuance under the Second Amended 2013 Plan, upon such terms and conditions as the Administrator shall determine; (iii) the Administrator also may provide for the grant of awards that are granted is on awards that are granted as an inducement to become our employee, or to replace forfeited awards from a former employer, or awards that are granted in exchange for foregone cash compensation; and (iv) the Administrator may grant other stock-based awards under the Second Amended 2013 Plan without minimum vesting requirements.